meriat/react-tap-room/README.md

 Run `npm run start` for a dev server.
 Navigate to `http://localhost:8080/`.
 The app will automatically reload if you change any of the source files.

+## In progress
+- Reduce pint button by 1 when clicked
+- Let the employee edit a beer

 ## Technologies Used

 - jsx